Our expert criminal lawyers for failure to comply with a move-on direction can help you:

 Additionally, section 198 of the Law Enforcement (Powers and Responsibility) Act 2002 (NSW) notes a person cannot refuse or fail to comply with a direction.

-To prove the offence, police must establish beyond reasonable doubt that a lawful move on direction was given, you heard and understood the direction, and you failed or refused to comply with that direction.
+To prove the offence, police must establish beyond a reasonable doubt that a lawful move in a direction was given, you heard and understood the direction, and you failed or refused to comply with that direction.

 If you are found guilty of failure to comply with a move on direction offence, you may be penalised the maximum penalty of 2 penalty units, which is currently $220.